Dish (band)

-The group name DISH// stands for "Being everyone's main dish", because of their band name they started a tradition of throwing custom-made paper plates to their audience during their live performances.
-DISH// fandom name is //er (Slasher).
+The group name Dish stands for "being everyone's main dish", because of their band name they started a tradition of throwing custom-made paper plates to their audience during their live performances.

-In January 2017, during their New Year Nippon Budokan concert, the band announced that former CustomiZ member Daichi Izumi will join DISH// as their drummer.
+In January 2017, during their New Year Nippon Budokan concert, the band announced that former CustomiZ member Daichi Izumi would join Dish as their drummer.

 In 2020, they released "Neko (the First Take version)", which written by Aimyon, peaked No.11 in Japan Hot 100.
 Their fourth major label studio album, 2021's X, features collaborations with Glim Spanky, Haruko Nagaya from Ryokuōshoku Shakai, and JQ from Nulbarich.

 2021 also saw the band sing "No.1", the first opening theme of the fifth season of the anime series My Hero Academia, and "Shout It Out", the theme song of the Japanese dub of the film Venom: Let There Be Carnage.